Kabraxist/Expression-2-Reaticulate/README.md

 * Run _main.py_.
 It will traverse the sibling folders, auto-convert .expressionmaps and move new files to a folder named "ReaBank Export"
 * You can copy the contents of new files and use Reaticulate's "Paste from Clipboard" function

+Please be aware that you still need to update some articulations by hand.
+Also, you might want to change "group" name (g="Converted Maps) field.

 ### Requirements
 * Python 3.x
 * untangle (pip install untangle)